Oregon Sick Time law takes effect January 1, 2016, expanding eligibility to accrue and use paid sick leave to all PSU employees.

 Workers' Compensation Integration

 Sick leave may be used as outlined here when an illness or injury has been determined to be job-related if the employee elects to utilize accrued sick leave.
 Sick leave is available in the amount equal to the difference between the Workers' Compensation benefit for lost time and the employee's regular salary rate.
 In such instances, prorated charges will be made against the accrued sick leave account.
 An employee may not receive salary and workers' compensation benefits that exceed the employee's regular pay.
-The Chancellor's Office may promptly recover any salary overpayment through payroll deduction or by cash payment according to existing procedures.
+The University may promptly recover any salary overpayment through payroll deduction or by cash payment according to existing procedures.